Cornerstone’s Men’s Engagement Network

 Each month we will profile one, or more, gentlemen, deeming them the “Man,” or “Men of the Month,” recognizing and showcasing their efforts to break the cycle of family violence.

 Man of the Month

-What provoked you to become involved with our organization?
+What provoked you to become involved with poverty/homelessness initiatives?

 What role do you think Cornerstone plays in the lives of the women & children that we assist?

-Why do you think it is important for children and young adults to receive our Youth Violence Prevention Program?
+Why do you think it is important for men to support women’s rights?

 Why is it important for men to want to break the cycle of family violence?

-What about our cause/domestic violence resonates with you most?
+What about Family Violence resonates with you most?

 Who is someone you look up to and why?

 Jean Vanier is definitely an inspiration to me.
 He’s the founder of L’Arche and one of our generation’s best thinkers and teachers in the area of being human and building community.
 His focus on the intrinsic value of each individual, regardless of ability or power, should be fundamental for anyone working the field of human services.
 I met him once and was most impressed by the gentle way he moved among people, and which people he gave most attention to—he lives what he writes.